 Displaying well-recognised, standardised first aid signs will assist in easily locating first aid equipment and facilities.
-First aid signs may be constructed to suit individual requirements but should comply with AS 1319: 1994 - Safety Signs for the Occupational Environment.
+Further information on the design and use of signs is available in AS 1319 - Safety Signs for the Occupational Environment.

 3.3 Other first aid equipment